Developing with ItemSense

 - Navigate to the Jobs page in IMC and start an Impinj_Deep_Scan_Inventory job.

 - Place your tags in the vicinity of the reader.

-- Navigate to the Items page in the IMC and verify that item data is displayed.
+- From the IMC, verify that item data is displayed.

 Dependent on your application, you might be required to perform further configuration and tuning.
 To understand the full range of capabilities offered by ItemSense, please refer to the ItemSense User Guide.